accaderi/Atomremix/README.md

 # Installation Note

 **Update:**
+Unzip the files to a folder, and open it as a project from Unity Hub.
 - Target SDK 36.
 - Speed improvements on level 5.
 - Code updated to Unity 6.1

 Old:
-Just open the `atomremix_unity` folder as a project from Unity Hub.
 Unity Version: 2022.3.16f1